This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Children with cerebral palsy aren’t the only ones that can benefit from occupational therapy.
 With successful treatment, parents and caregivers also benefit from watching their children thrive both physically and emotionally.
 This process helps to reduce stress and provides a sense of peace as the child becomes more independent and productive.

 Occupational therapy can take place in a variety of settings.
-While there is a large database of occupational therapists available across the nation, some may be more specialized than others in your child’s specific needs.
+While a large database of occupational therapists is available nationwide, some may be more specialized than others in your child’s specific needs.
 Common settings for occupational therapy include:

 - Outpatient offices